spatialos/online-services/docs/content/get-started/quickstart-guide/quickstart-2.md

-# Quickstart: 2.
+# Quickstart guide: 2.
 Create your infrastructure

 [Terraform](https://www.terraform.io/) is a tool for configuring cloud infrastructure at a high level.
 It's a bit like a list of ingredients.
 In this case we want: